badrap/cv3/README.md

 Vendors deflect, delay, or retaliate against good-faith security disclosures.
 CV3 enumerates and names these patterns so researchers and coordinators can cite a specific ID rather than re-arguing recurring disclosure patterns every time.

-The taxonomy follows the canonical order of a vulnerability disclosure:
+The taxonomy follows the canonical vulnerability disclosure lifecycle:

 > We never received your report.
 > And if we did, it isn't really a bug.